 The perilous duties of the Benedictine monks

 The Abbot, Michael de Mentmore, confirmed in post by the Pope in November 1336, was one of the first to be infected .
 The incubation period was a matter of days.
 He became visibly ill on the Thursday of Holy Week – a particularly significant period for Benedictine monks, when additional offices were to be performed.
-Despite his sickness, he is reported to have celebrated High Mass that day, and to have washed the feet of the poor, and of his monks.
+Despite his sickness, he is reported to have celebrated High Mass that day, and to have washed the feet of the poor, and of his monks .
+Like most people, he probably attributed his sickness to miasma, or bad air.
 Though he cannot have realised it, he was in all likelihood spreading the pestilence throughout the Abbey.

-The following day, he felt too ill to keep his usual routine, and took to his bed.
-If it followed its usual course, the disease would have manifested itself through painful ‘buboes’ (swollen lymph modes), as well as vomiting, diarrhoea, nausea, fever and chills.
+The following day, Michael felt too ill to keep his usual routine, and took to his bed.
+If it followed its usual course, the disease would have manifested itself through painful ‘buboes’ (swollen lymph nodes) in the thighs, neck, groin or armpits.
+Other symptoms included vomiting, diarrhoea, nausea, fever and chills.
 Those tending the Abbot would have tried both prayer and contemporary remedies – rubbing onions and herbs on the affected area, prescribing vinegar and blood letting .
 None of these were effective; some, like blood letting, were positively harmful.

 On 12 April 1349, Easter Day, Abbot Michael died.
 He was widely seen as a good and humble man, and his sudden death must have been a blow to the brethren .
 Those caring for him no doubt realised that they had placed themselves in great danger.
 And they were right.
 Many amongst the brethren began to succumb to the pestilence.
 The remainder must have struggled to perform their liturgical duties, while caring for the growing number of sick amongst both the clergy and the laity.
 Despite the prayers of the monks, the merciless pestilence swept through the Abbey.
 By the time it had run its course, forty seven monks had succumbed to the pestilence, including the prior and sub-prior – perhaps the majority of the convent .